 पूर्णस्य पूर्णमादाय पूर्णमेवावशिष्यते ॥

 (purnam adah, purnam idam purnat purnam udachyate; purnasya purnam adaya purnam evavasisyate.)

 Translation: “Fullness is there, fullness is here, fullness from fullness proceeds; when fullness is taken from fullness, fullness remains.”
 When infinity is taken out of infinity, infinity is what remains.

-Those who composed this hymn were comfortable with the concept of very large numbers which verge on infinity.
-There can be a religious interpretation of this hymn: god is infinite, a part of god has gone into the creation of the material world, but because of that god has not become less, he is still infinite.
-The Vedas and other ancient Hindu texts use several terms to depict the concept of infinity.
+The composers of this hymn were comfortable with the concept of large numbers which verge on infinity.
+There can be a religious interpretation of this hymn: God is infinite, a part of God has gone into the creation of the material world, but because of that God has not become less, he is still infinite.
+The Vedas use several terms to depict the concept of infinity.